CoderOSSpirit/ZachsHackpad/README.md

 # ZachsHackpad
 A macropad with four switches, a rotary encoder, and an OLED screen.
 It uses KMK firmware for operations.
+This macropad is designed to supplement traditional keyboards for gaming and work by streamlining certain common operations and making them easier for the user to execute.

 # Features:
 3D Printed Case with a seperate top and bottom cover